beaulebens/keyring-social-importers/readme.txt

 * Imports every individual pin as a post (can be a LOT), with a Post Format of "image".
 * Stores the image for each pin in your Media Library.

+= Strava =
+* Activities are imported as new Posts.
+* GPS data is stored as an encoded polyline if available.
+* Stores raw and summary data for further processing.
+* Currently does NOT download any media or support People & Places.

 = TripIt =
 * Trips are imported, with flights mapped and posted as Status-format posts.
 * Geo data is stored using something resembling the [WordPress Geodata guidelines](http://codex.wordpress.org/Geodata).